South Carolina brings back experienced group for 2017

 Shots from the Gamecocks season opening cross country meet.

-A 29-year veteran of distance coaching, Andrew Allden returned to South Carolina as the assistant track coach for distance and cross country for the 2013-14 season and enters the 2015-16 season with a young and talented group of distance runners.
+A 30-year veteran of distance coaching, Andrew Allden returned to South Carolina as the assistant track coach for distance and cross country for the 2013-14 season and enters the 2017-18 season with a talented group of distance runners.

 In the 2014 season, his cross country team won four meets for the season and an 18th-place finish at the regional meet.
 This success came despite the fact that 19 members of the team were in either their first or second year.
 The team's upperclassmen provided plenty of leadership though, including junior Anna Todd who recorded the program's fifth-fastest 6K time ever.